yk-tuturu/tp/docs/DeveloperGuide.md

 </box>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
+The user now decides that adding the child was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />